ThisNarciss/petspaw/README.md

 ```

 - public: Contains static assets like images, fonts, etc.
-- src: The main source code directory. + components: Reusable React components used throughout the application. + screens: Top-level pages/screens of the website. + utils: Utility functions and helper modules. + layout: Components that define the layout structure of the website. + ui: UI components specific to this project. + styles: Global styles and CSS modules. + svg: SVG icons and graphics.
+- src: The main source code directory.

+* components: Reusable React components used throughout the application.
+* screens: Top-level pages/screens of the website.
+* utils: Utility functions and helper modules.
+* layout: Components that define the layout structure of the website.
+* ui: UI components specific to this project.
+* styles: Global styles and CSS modules. + svg: SVG icons and graphics.

 ## Technologies Used

-The Cat's Paw website is built using the following technologies:
+The Pet's Paw website is built using the following technologies:

 1. Next.js: A React framework for building server-rendered and statically-rendered web applications.
 2. TypeScript: A superset of JavaScript that adds static types to enhance code quality and development experience.